5 good reasons why Kiwis trust Gerard Roofs

 Since our founder Lou Fisher produced the first-ever steel roof tile in 1957, we have fine-tuned our product to perform in all living environments.

-Gerard Roofs is now the largest aluminium-zinc coated steel tile manufacturer in the world; our remarkable track record continues to fuel homeowner confidence.
+Gerard Roofs is now the largest aluminium-zinc coated pressed steel roofing manufacturer in the world; our remarkable track record continues to fuel homeowner confidence.

 Feedback we’ve received over the years tells us clear reasons people choose a Gerard roof over other types.